 We stayed here for four nights at the end of July.
 Having visited the thermal pools in the past we were curious to see what a hotel stay would be like and on the whole we were not disappointed.
 Entry to the pool usually costs 11 euros and you are not allowed to leave and come back in.
 When you stay at the hotel you have a hand stamp on request at reception so you can come and go to and from the pools all day long.
 There are two pools - one hot and one warm pool - and a quality cafe which sells excellent tapas and drinks.
 Apart from the pools there is very little in the surrounding area.
 This really is an oasis in the middle of the desert.
 If you're looking for retail therapy or nightlife this really isn't the holiday for you.The local town is a five minute drive away and has very little to offer.
 You are pretty much stuck at the hotel complex which has two expensive gift shops.
 The hotel restaurant looked unexciting but luckily the superb Theatre cafe serves up appetising meals at good prices and often has live music.
 The hotel itself was clean, airy and comfortable.
 The only downside was that none of the staff spoke English to any useful extent.
 Also I have to mention that the breakfasts were terrible.
 It felt more like being in a hospital than a hotel with two simultaneous trolleys going round serving juice and pitifully small jugs of coffee.
 We took our own fruit in one day as there was nothing remotely fresh on offer.
 Plonked on the plate as we arrived was an oversized dry white baton - which we had the option to queue and toast! - and a pre-packed magdalena cake.
 Having stayed in several European hotels, we were surprised that a hotel of this callibre considered such a miserable offering acceptable.
 We would go back there though.
 If you're looking for a few days of sun, relaxation, good Spanish food and spectacular desert surroundings, it would be hard to beat Balneario de Leana.

-These reviews are personal opinions of the guests and not from www.logitravel.co.uk nor TripAdvisor LLC
+These reviews are the personal opinions of guests and are not from www.logitravel.co.uk nor TripAdvisor LLC